Does BetterHelp Take Insurance? Essential Guide [2026]

 BetterHelp makes professional counseling accessible to millions worldwide.
 Verifying insurance coverage can help significantly reduce out-of-pocket expenses associated with therapy.

-Neither BetterHelp nor therapists on the BetterHelp Platform submit claims to Medicare, Medicaid or health insurers.
-Services offered using this site are generally not covered by health insurance, Medicare or Medicaid.
+Neither BetterHelp nor therapists on the BetterHelp Platform submit claims to Medicare or Medicaid.
+Services offered using this site are covered with some major insurance providers (depending on location) and not covered by Medicare or Medicaid.

 Consider scheduling an initial consultation to learn more.
 BetterHelp also offers financial assistance if needed.